Cap3-Nate-Chad-Brandon-Michael-Josh/OtakuRisuto/README.md

 GETTING STARTED:

 Run npm install to load dependencies

 Run npm test to ensure a stable build

-This is only the front end client, so develop locally you'll need the backend server as well.
+This is only the front end client, so develop locally you'll need the backend server as well

 To get the backend up and running see https://github.com/Cap3-Nate-Chad-Brandon-Michael-Josh/OtakuRisutoServer